Geni31/Nft_Mint/README.md

    Open your web browser and go to `http://localhost:3000` (or the port specified in your configuration).

-### Features
+### Features:

-- **MetaMask Integration**: Connect your MetaMask wallet to interact with the application.
+- **MetaMask Integration**: Seamlessly connect your MetaMask wallet to interact with the app.
-- **Mint Pictures**: Mint pictures directly from the web app.
+- **Mint Pictures**: Easily mint unique pictures directly through the web interface.
-- **View on OpenSea Testnet**: Once minted, you can view your pictures on the OpenSea testnet.
+- **View on OpenSea Testnet**: View your minted pictures on the OpenSea testnet.

-### ERC721 Standard

-This application uses an ERC721 compliant smart contract for minting NFTs.
-The ERC721 standard ensures that the tokens are unique and adhere to the non-fungible token specifications.